Free Walking Tour Berlin

 Strategic Bombing

-The strategic bombing of Berlin was primarily carried out by the British Royal Air Force (RAF) and the United States Army Air Forces (USAAF).
-These bombings aimed to cripple German industrial centers, disrupt transportation networks, and destroy military infrastructure.
+The strategic bombing of Berlin was conducted, mostly, by the British Royal Air Force and the United States Army Air Force.
+These bombings were designed to paralyse the industrial cities of Germany, confuse transport systems as well as destroy as much of the military complex as possible.

 The Blitz